shapeoko/Docs/content/tips.md

 Made of aluminum, it is (relatively) soft and easily dinged or even twisted or bent.
 Be careful of it, especially the rails.
 If your rails should become nicked or have a flaw which might damage the V-wheels, use a flat fine file, or emery board or very fine sandpaper attached to a sanding block to remove the protrusion without creating a low depression which would cause problems.

 Please check the pieces to ensure that all of them are well-formed --- it should be straight, have squarely cut ends, matching pairs should be the same length, and the holes at the end should be similar diameters.

+If your pieces are not perfectly uniform, it's best to put the two best/most similar pieces on the X-axis gantry --- the Y-axis is easier to square up.

 ####Eccentric Nuts